moorf/combolazerstorage/README.md

 # requirements:
-python, dotnet 8.0 runtime, tkinter
+python with tkinter, dotnet 8.0 runtime

 # what it is for
 - copying lazer beatmap files to osu!stable filesystem format (operation mode 1)